Public Intake/Warrant Screening

 Warrant Screening Will Not…

 • Assist with domestic violence-related matters.
-All such incidents need to be referred to the Domestic Violence Unit of the Police Department.
+All such incidents need to be referred to the Domestic Violence Unit of the Police Department or the Family Safety Center.

 • Assist with civil litigation.
 Those matters are handled through the Civil Courts.

 • Investigate incidents.
-If the basic information is not gathered on the scene, all such cases are referred to the CID section of the Police Department for investigation.
+If the basic information is not gathered on the scene, all such cases are referred to the appropriate section of the Police Department.